The Foundations of Roman Military Training

 Discipline and the Role of the Centurion

 No discussion of Roman drills is complete without examining the enforcers: the centurions.
 These officers, often promoted from the ranks for exceptional courage, were the backbone of training.
-They carried a vine stick (vitis) to beat soldiers who failed to perform.
-But effective centurions also led by example, participating in drill runs and carrying full gear.
-The training’s severity was legendary: recruits who stole food faced the fustuarium (stoning by their fellow soldiers); those who fell asleep on watch were beaten.
+They carried a vine stick (vitis) to punish soldiers who failed to perform.
+But effective centurions also led by example, participating in drills and carrying full gear.
+The training’s severity was legendary: recruits who stole food faced the fustuarium (stoning by fellow soldiers); those who fell asleep on watch were beaten.
 Yet the system also rewarded excellence with double rations, promotion, and honors like the torques (necklace).
 This balance of fear and reward produced soldiers who drilled not just for survival but for glory.

 Simulated Combat and Field Exercises